Polkadoty/armada-list-builder/public/faq.md

-## What is the Armada Legacy Fleet Builder?
+## What is Star Forge?

-The Legacy Fleet Builder is a web application designed to help players of Star Wars: Armada create and manage their fleets.
+Star Forge is a web application designed to help players of Star Wars: Armada create and manage their fleets.

 ## How do I use the Fleet Builder?